 Detroit’s finest, and the Michigan National Guard had a hell of a job that week.
 Was this the beginning of the second American Revolution?
 It sure seemed like it.
 This indeed is what a modern day mini Armageddon looks like people.

 Scary tension.
 Hundreds of arrests were made and jail time for many.
-And an M1A1 Abrams tank parked right across the street from the Artist’s Workshop, which doubled as the MC5 band house on the second floor.
+And an BIG EFFING TANK parked right across the street from the Artist’s Workshop, which doubled as the MC5 band house on the second floor.

 Couple of members of the MC5 were arrested for assault, I believe.
 Broke down our doors and crashed in ala Swat at it’s best Whew!